When you remove all the filler foods from your diet (grains, legumes and nearly everything processed), real food can get expensive.

 And one more bonus tip for the very committed among us:

 - Consider Raising Chickens for Meat/Eggs, Or Find Someone Who Does: It's a commitment, but there are options to buy/build inexpensive coops/chicken runs.
 Research the best chicken varieties for your area/use.
 Depending on where you live, you might just be able to get by without warmers and winterizing your flock.
 If you're not up for your own hobby farm, how about finding someone who raises chickens naturally and buying eggs from them?
-It seems like everyone knows someone, ask around.
+It seems like everyone knows someone, so ask around.
 You might be surprised what you find.

 Okay, you have to be pretty dedicated to raise chickens, but how many of you dream of having beautiful, fresh, cage free eggs for breakfast every morning?
 One can dream!!